 Vermont taxpayers who make eligible charitable contributions qualify to receive this tax credit, regardless of whether they itemize on their federal tax return.

 The Department of Taxes encourages taxpayers making eligible charitable contributions to save all related documentation as the Department may request it after filing.
 Vermont’s individual income tax forms will include easy-to-follow instructions to claim this tax credit.

 How do I find out more about the Charitable Contribution Tax Credit?

 For more information on this credit, visit one of these websites:

 You also may call the Vermont Department of Taxes at (802) 828-2865.
 The Vermont Department of Taxes recommends that taxpayers consult a tax professional for more individual guidance.

 How can I benefit from the Charitable Contribution Tax Credit?

 Vermont taxpayers may now deduct five percent of the first $20,000 in eligible charitable contributions made during the taxable year from their tax liability for that year.
 Vermont’s tax forms will include easy to follow instructions regarding how Vermonters can claim this Tax Credit.

 Will I receive a receipt for my donation through VtSHARES?

 Your W2 will show the total amount you donated to VtSHARES for the year.
-You will receive an email confirmation once you complete your online pledge that will show you the breakdown of your annual intended donations.
-For instance, if you donated $100 to the Vermont Food Bank and $100 to the Lund Family Center, your email confirmation will show them as such, however your W2 will show $200 donated.
+You will receive an email confirmation once you complete your online pledge that will show you the breakdown of your annual intended pledge.
+For instance, if you pledged $100 to the Vermont Food Bank and $100 to the Lund Family Center, your email confirmation will show them as such, however your W2 will show $200 donated.
 You'll need the email to list the separate donations on your tax return and the W2 as proof of the total donation.
 Therefore, please retain box for tax purposes.